PennLINC/xcpEngine/docs/intro.rst

 ----------------

 XCP Engine provides tools to take ``FMRIPREP`` output and perform the next steps required for many functional connectivity and structural analyses.
+FMRIPREP is *required* for initial preprocessing of fMRI data; XCP performs denoising and computes additional derivatives used for analyses.
+For structural processing, either FMRIPREP or the dedicated ``struct`` module in XCP can be used.

 Neuroimage processing
 ---------------------